shubhendu-ghosh-DS/text-summarizer/README.md

 - gensim
 - networkx
 - re

+### Please refer to the notebook in notebooks folder about detailed project
+here we will see the results of the model

 ## **Original Text** :
 Bitcoin is a cryptocurrency, a virtual currency designed to act as money and a form of payment outside the control of any one person, group, or entity, and thus removing the need for third-party involvement in financial transactions.
 It is rewarded to blockchain miners for the work done to verify transactions and can be purchased on several exchanges.